open-mmlab/mmdetection/docs/tutorials/customize_runtime.md

     _delete_=True, grad_clip=dict(max_norm=35, norm_type=2))
 ```

-If your config inherits the base config which already set the `optimizer_config`, you might need `_delete_=True` to overide the unnecessary settings.
+If your config inherits the base config which already sets the `optimizer_config`, you might need `_delete_=True` to overide the unnecessary settings.
 See the [config documenetation](https://mmdetection.readthedocs.io/en/latest/config.html) for more details.

 - Use momentum schedule to accelerate model convergence
 We support momentum scheduler to modify model's momentum according to learning rate, which could make the model converge in a faster way.